tedsimonian/lottiefiles-ae-extension/README.md

 ## Notes

-- The main panel that displays the featured animations runs into a memory out of bounds error after fetching past 40+ Lottie Animations from the GrapqhQL endpoint of `featuredPublicAnimations`.
+- The main panel that displays the featured animations runs into a memory out of bounds error after fetching past 40+ Lottie Animations from the GrapqhQL endpoint of `featuredPublicAnimations` using the `@lottiefiles/dotlottie-react` player.
-  - I have tried fix this issue, but I have come to the conclusion that it is an issue with the GraphQL endpoint and not the extension.
+  - To fix this, I have switched to using the `@lottiefiles/react-lottie-player` player, which does not have this issue.
+  - I do not auto play the animations, because after loading a lot of animations, the extension slows down to a crawl.
 - This project completes the bonus challenge of creating a simple render function to covert a composition into a lottie file.
   - The render function is implemented in `src/js/composition/aeft/aeft.ts`
   - The render function just passes a lottie json object